Won 16, Lost 5, For 1935, Against 1477.

 Former player Jack Fincher sends a congratulations letter to the club.

-Mr Hyde offers to the club, the Challenge Cup which Richmond won on August 24 1872, sixty one years ago for the club's showcase.
+Mr Hyde offers to the club, via a letter in The Age, the Challenge Cup which Richmond won on August 24 1872, sixty one years ago for the club's showcase.
 It remains in the Richmond Museum to this day.

 Allan Geddes suggests to the Committee that if Richmond beat Geelong in the Preliminary Final, that the players be taken to the StKilda Hot Sea Baths as reward.
 They win.